InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 The contents of this repository are licensed under [CC-BY-SA-4.0](LICENSE.txt).
 By contributing to this repository, you grant us (and everyone else for that matter) the right to use your contribution in accordance with that license.

+## Acknowledgment of Contributions

+If you list yourself as the author of a pattern, we assume we have your permission to mention you when referring to the respective pattern.

 ## Code of Conduct

 We do not yet have a fully formalized code of conduct yet.
 We expect all contributors to treat each other respectfully and help us to keep this community free of harassment and discrimination.